Skip to main content

 In My Mailbox

-I find so many goodies in my mailbox, both physical and virtual, that I wanted to share some of them with you.
+My mailbox contains so many treasures, both physical and virtual, that I wanted to share some of them with you.
 For safekeeping, I place all my cards, letters, and emails in this bulging binder.

 In My Mailbox: Books

-I have received enough books over the past eight years of writing my newsletter to fill a long shelf.
+I have received enough books over the past eight years of writing this newsletter to fill a VERY long shelf.
 Here are just a few.

 Children’s Books, by James W. Watson